nuitrcs/command_line_reu/exercise_advanced.md

-this is where the advanced exercise will go
+this is where the advanced exercise would go